nuvla/documentation/docs/docs/nuvla/advanced-usage/with-devices.md

             - "/dev/ttyUSB0"
 ```

-# Multiple node NuvlaBox
+# Multi-node Docker cluster

-In the case of NuvlaBox consisting of more than one node and running in Docker
+In the case of multi-node Docker cluster running in Docker swarm mode, the
-swarm mode, the addition of the host devices to the containers on the nodes of
+addition of the host devices to the containers on the nodes of the swarm must be
-the swarm must be handled as follows.
-We suggest to use `docker-in-docker`
+handled as follows.
+We suggest to use `docker-in-docker` approach.
-approach.

 ## Docker-in-docker with sidecar container